2022 YNWL Fall Invitational

 |Post-Race Drink||Chocolate milk with peanut butter protein powder|

-My name is Amanda Janszen, and I love to swim.
+I have grown up swimming since age 7.
 I was a college swimmer who was never really able to walk away from my first love - the pool.
 Despite having a shoulder dislocation and injury in high school, I have worked hard to maintain my health in order to continue to compete.
 I am an avid "pool swimmer", but have dabbled in open water races as well, and loved it!
-I am 32 years old and am currently a USMS and USA registered swimmer.
+I am 35 years old and am currently a USMS and USA registered swimmer.
 I do compete at both the USMS and USA level.
 I am also a USA swimming official, YMCA swimming official, Top Ten chair for the Ohio LMSC, and Officials chair for the Southern LMSC in masters swimming.
-I am a full-time physical therapist, wife, and "dog-mom".
+I am a full-time physical therapist, wife, and "dog-mom”.

 I have had some success in the pool in masters swimming.
-I am a multi-time YMCA national champion, YMCA masters national record holder, and am a 14-time USMS All-American.
-My #1 rankings have come in the butterfly and IM events.
-I was also the oldest woman to compete in the USA sectional meet in Austin, Texas this past summer.
+I am a multi-time YMCA national champion, YMCA masters national record holder, and am a 26-time USMS All-American.
+My #1 rankings have come in the butterfly and IM events, and most recently a couple breaststroke events!
+I was also the USMS All-Star for my age group in 2021

 I love being around my teammates and coaches at practices and at meets, and I very much enjoy the "process" of training!
 Swimming keeps me young and motivated!